This topic explains how to use Git code references in LaunchDarkly to find and manage references to your feature flags.

-The Git code references feature allows you to find source code references to your feature flags within LaunchDarkly.
-This makes it easy to determine which projects reference your feature flags, and makes cleanup and removal of technical debt easy.
+The Git code references feature lets you find source code references to your feature flags within LaunchDarkly.
+This makes it easy to determine which projects reference your feature flags, and simplifies removal of technical debt.

 We've open-sourced a utility called

 ld-find-code-refs that scans your Git repositories and pushes code reference information to LaunchDarkly.
 You can integrate this utility into your CI / CD process, or take advantage of other trigger mechanisms like GitHub Actions,

 cron jobs, or Lambda functions triggered by a commit webhook.

 We've designed this feature so that LaunchDarkly does not need any direct access to your source code.
 The